srddeveloper/xsh/README.md

 xsh update all
 xsh setup all

-Basically, instead of fumbling with 10s and hundreds of commands installing more and more packages and everything constantly, just simply run xsh's package management commands and everything gets installed or updated.
+Instead of juggling dozens of commands across different package managers and utilities, **xsh** simplifies common setup and update tasks into a few straightforward commands.

 ### Networking